zeekhoo-okta/generator-okta-oidc-apigee/README.md

 # Introduction
 This sample builds upon Apigee's excellent [oauth andvanced sample](https://github.com/apigee/api-platform-samples/tree/master/sample-proxies/oauth-advanced) sample project, which demonstrates how to implement OAuth2 Authorization Code flow with Apigee.
 We have modified the sample by **"replacing" the Node.js "login-app" with [Okta](https://developer.okta.com/product)**.
-Apigee is still the OAuth2 Authorization Server, but at a high level it has also become an "OpenID Connect Client," authenticating into Okta (the "IdP").
+Apigee is still the OAuth2 Authorization Server for cour client(s), but at a high level it has also become an "OpenID Connect Client," authenticating into Okta (the "IdP").
 By delegating Authentication to Okta, you get to leverage Okta's enterprise grade security Identity Management features.
 Just some of the things you can do with Okta include:
 * Add Social Auth capabilities to your application
 * Seamlessly connect to an 3rd party SAML and OpenID Connect IdPs
 * Provide MFA